Skip to content

 Where your data lives

 Captured data stays on your laptop.
-Only sign-in and billing leave the device by default.
+Only sign-in, billing, device registration, and aggregate licence-usage counts leave the device.
 Optional integrations are off until you turn them on and authorise them yourself.

 Integrations are off by default.